 Certifications: First Aid and CPR, Safe Lifts and Transfers, CPI: Non-Violent Intervention and Health and Safety Training.

-- Rick Hadleycrane, the Toronto Manager, provides First Aid and CPR training.
+- Rick Hadleycrane, our Director of Business Development, provides First Aid and CPR training.

-- Brianna Kattenhorn, a K/W manager and a member of the Lawlor Health and Safety Team, provides annual Health and Safety Training, which includes personal protection against infection and quarantine policies.
+- Angie Cunningham, our member of the Lawlor Health and Safety Team, provides annual Health and Safety Training, which includes personal protection against infection and quarantine policies.
 She also reviews concerns at our bi-monthly staff meetings.

 OTHER IN HOUSE TRAINING: